Does Order Matter : Connecting The Law of Robustness to Robust Generalization: Related Work

 \subsection{Overparameterization and laws of robustness}

 Recent theory connects \emph{model size} and \emph{smooth interpolation} through lower bounds on the Lipschitz constant of interpolating predictors.
-Bubeck, Li, and Nagaraj formulate and prove a sharp trade-off for two-layer networks, suggesting that overparameterization is necessary to achieve small Lipschitz constant while fitting the data \citep{bubeck2021law}.
-Bubeck and Sellke establish a \emph{universal} version under isoperimetric-type covariate distributions, showing that smooth interpolation can require substantially more parameters than interpolation alone \citep{bubeck2021universal}.
-Wu, Huang, and Zhang extend this direction beyond isoperimetry and derive distribution-free robust-interpolation lower bounds, including an $\Omega(n^{1/d})$ regime for general bounded-support distributions \citep{wu2023law}.
-More recently, Das, Batra, and Srivastava generalize universal-law-type results beyond squared loss to a broad family of Bregman divergence losses (covering common classification losses) \citep{das2025bregman}, and related work also studies robustness laws under weight-bounded classes \citep{husain2021weight}.
+Bubek et al.~\citep{bubeck2021law} formulate and prove a sharp trade-off for two-layer networks, suggesting that overparameterization is necessary to achieve small Lipschitz constant while fitting the data.
+Bubek and Selke~\citep{bubeck2021universal} establish a \emph{universal} version under isoperimetric-type covariate distributions, showing that smooth interpolation can require substantially more parameters than interpolation alone.
+Wu et al.~\citep{wu2023law} extend this direction beyond isoperimetry and derive distribution-free robust-interpolation lower bounds, including an $\Omega(n^{1/d})$ regime for general bounded-support distributions.
+More recently, Das et al.~\citep{das2025bregman}~generalize universal-law-type results beyond squared loss to a broad family of Bregman divergence losses (covering common classification losses), and related work also studies robustness laws under weight-bounded classes \citep{husain2021weight}.